2016-2017 Catalog > Student Services

 Hood College offers a variety of support services to assist students in their transition into the college environment.
 Students enjoy the personal attention that our close-knit community provides.

 The Josephine Steiner Center for Academic Achievement and Retention offers a variety of services and programs to the entire Hood College community to assist students who want to be more effective and efficient learners.

 The most important thing to remember about a student’s place in the advising system at Hood is that he or she must take ultimate responsibility for academic planning—of each semester, of each academic year and of degree completion.

-Students are encouraged to explore various subjects or disciplines during their first year and a half at Hood.
-During that time they are advised by the Freshman-Sophomore Advising Group, a designated group of faculty who have expressed interest in working with students before they declare a major.
+Students are encouraged to explore various subjects or disciplines during their first year at Hood.
+During that time they are advised by the Freshman-Sophomore Advising Group, a designated group of faculty and staff who have expressed interest in working with students before they declare a major.
 Students must declare a major by the end of their sophomore year by completing the appropriate form with the Office of the Registrar and may declare as early as the beginning of the sophomore year.

 Transfer students who declare their major upon entering Hood are assigned an academic adviser in their major field.
 Transfer students who have not declared a major are assigned to a faculty adviser in the Freshman-Sophomore Advising Group.

 The Center for Academic Achievement and Retention staff evaluates all new students’ basic skills.
 The following courses are offered to students who need to improve their skills: GNST 099 and GNST 101; MATH 098 and MATH 099; and ENGL 099.
 Tutoring may be recommended to meet specific needs.
 Through CAAR, students can receive help when studying math and when writing papers as well as in many other subjects.
 Tutoring days and times can be accessed online via TutorTrac.